 1.2 Health and Safety Policy Statement

-(Our Statement of intent is published as a separate document and supports our endeavours to Conduct Safety Differently.
-The contents of the Statement of Intent are available on the Hub and In the Policy Section on Microsoft Teams).
+Our Statement of intent is published as a separate document so that teams can easily display this.
+The contents of the Statement of Intent are available on the Hub and In the Policy Section on Microsoft Teams.